-This function automates the process of generating a random password for a user when they signup for, or purchase a membership on your site.
-If the user already has a password, it will be kept and not overwritten.
+This function automates the process of generating a random password for a member when they signup or purchase a membership on your site.
+If the user already has a password, by default, it won’t be overwritten.

 Why not use a Web form and let the user pick their own?